titansarus/amirmahdi-namjoo/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am last year student of Computer Engineering at Sharif University of Technology.
-I am interested in computer security and privacy, high performance computing, operating systems, and computer architecture.
-I am planning to pursue higher education in the field of computer science.
+I graduated from Sharif University of Technology with a Bachelor of Science in Computer Engineering and will be a Ph.D.
+Student in Computer Science at the University of Maryland from Winter 2023.
+I am interested in computer security and privacy, high-performance computing, operating systems, and computer architecture.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé.{{< /staticref >}}